 We’re getting there, the walls are all finished, lights are hung and the other day I helped Builder Bob set doors.

-The trim and casing was delivered yesterday, but Bob’s back was sore so we took the day off and went shopping for pantry cabinets and bathroom fixtures.
+The trim and casing were delivered yesterday, but Bob’s back was sore so we took the day off and went shopping for pantry cabinets and bathroom fixtures.

 I love the floors!
 We put down Duraceramic on the entire main level of the house.
 With two older dogs, it just made sense to do this.